When Can My Baby Eat Strawberries?

 age appropriate for your baby.

 Strawberries are on the Environmental Working Group’s list of the 12 foods most commonly found to be high

 in pesticide residues.

 If you choose to buy non-organic produce, then you need to take special care with strawberries –

 washing them thoroughly or even soaking them – to minimize the risks that pesticide residues pose to your baby.

 We recommend, however, that you buy ORGANIC strawberries wherever possible.

 In addition to relieving concerns over pesticides, some research has found organic produce to be far

-This means that your baby receives more benefit from one organic strawberry than from 2 (or even 3) of the
+This means that your baby may receive more benefit from one organic strawberry than from 2 (or even 3) of the

 Good news indeed for parents of picky eaters!